Meta Shares its Latest VR Developments, Including the Capability to Use VR Headsets in a Moving Car

 The social aspect is a key part of Meta’s evolving metaverse experience, and it’s interesting to see how it’s working to build this element - though availability is still fairly limited, and will likely stay that way as Meta works to iron out all the kinks.

-Those include issues with harassment and abuse, which can be even more overwhelming in more immersive environments, which is one of the key reasons why experts are urging governments to establish VR regulations before it becomes more prevalent.
-Which, based on past history, is unlikely to become a priority until it’s too late – but Meta is seemingly taking its development time with this in mind, as it builds these experiences.
+Those include issues with harassment and abuse, which can be even more overwhelming in more immersive environments, which is one of the key reasons why experts are urging governments to establish regulations for VR before it becomes more prevalent.
+However, based on past history, VR is unlikely to become a regulatory priority until it’s too late – but Meta is seemingly taking its development time with this in mind, as it builds these experiences.

 But it’s not the metaverse that we’ve been promised as yet – it’s nowhere near the flashy, simulated, animated vision that Meta shared when it launched its re-brand back in 2021.